 2.)
-From Flagstaff, you may ALSO choose US Highway 180.
-Despite being a federal highway (rather than a state road,) it's actually not quite as wide.
+From Flagstaff, you may instead choose US Highway 180.
+Despite being a federal highway (rather than a state road,) it's actually not as wide as you might expect.
 Yes, it's got 2 full lanes, just like AZ Rte 64.
 However, the shoulders aren't as wide...which means they are REALLY narrow.
 The shoulders won't fully accommodate a car, much less an RV.
 However, if you need to stop, Route 180 does have some wider spots at intervals where you may turn out.

 The major reason that tourists choose US 180 is because it's more scenic than Arizona 64.
 Also, if you're coming from Flagstaff, you may save some miles and time by taking this "diagonal" short cut.
 You will have to wind through the streets of Flagstaff before leaving the city, however...which means you may get into some traffic or lose your way if you don't follow the signs carefully.

-After leaving the Flagstaff suburbs, you'll venture through a forest of Ponderosa pines before heading to lower elevations.
+After passing through the Flagstaff suburbs, you'll venture through a pleasant forest of Ponderosa pines before heading to lower elevations.
 It's a beautiful respite, but all too short.
-By the time this route meets up with AZ Highway 64 (in the little town of Valle,) then US 180 is lower in elevation and the scenery has become less grand.
+By the time this route meets up with AZ Highway 64 (in the little town of Valle,) then US 180 has reached a lower elevation and the scenery has become less grand.

 To Grand Canyon via US 89